ni/arbitrary-session-management/README.md

 ### Define the Proto File for the Intended Arbitrary Functionalities

 The first step is to define a `.proto` file.
-In this implementation, we use a custom gRPC server for handling session-based functionalities, as the NI gRPC Device Server does not support non-instrument sessions.
+In this implementation, we use a custom gRPC server for handling session-based functionalities.

 A [sample.proto](src/server/json_logger.proto) file is provided in the `server` directory.
 This example demonstrates how to define a gRPC service for **session-managed logging of measurement data**.
 This means you can use the same approach to expose other resources, like database connections, hardware locks, or network streams, and share those resources across different measurement plugins.